Phoenix35/eslint-config/README.md

 # Install

-You should have a `.eslintrc.js` file ready now.
+You should have a `.eslintrc.cjs` file ready now.
 Install these 3 packages in your project
 ```
 $ npm i -D eslint